postmanlabs/postman-docs/v6/pro/managing_pro/managing_your_team.md

   [![manage settings](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-managePermissions2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-managePermissions2.png)

-When an admin clicks the *Manage Roles** button, a list of team members appears.
+When an admin clicks the **Manage Roles** button, a list of team members appears.
 The admin selects a user and clicks the button for the role.
-In the image below, the admin clicks the "Billing" button to assign that role to the user.
-Then the admin can click the **Done** button at the top of the page.
+In the image below, the admin would click the "Billing" button to assign that role to the user.
+Then the admin clicks the **Done** button at the top of the page to complete the process.

   [![manage settings](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-manageRoles.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/PRO-manageRoles.png)